Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to do it when you aren’t even home.

 When you’re home, you want comfortable temperatures.
 That’s why it’s best to set your thermostat lower in the summer if you’re indoors to make the most of the cool air.

-When setting the temperature for whenever you're gone, it’s advantageous to set the thermostat higher than normal.
+When it comes to setting the temperature for whenever you’re gone, the majority of homeowners will set the thermostat higher for while they’re gone.

-For some homes, you can set the thermostat to temperatures as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.
+If your home is located somewhere a little cooler, you can set the thermostat to higher temperatures like 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning won’t have to work constantly to keep an empty house cool.

 While Sleeping

-To enjoy a good night's sleep during the summer, you want a temperature that's nice and cool.
-A good rule of thumb is between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold at some point overnight.
+To enjoy a good night’s sleep during the summer, you want your thermostat set at a comfortable temperature.
+You should try and keep things between 68-72 degrees Fahrenheit.
+This will keep you from getting too hot or too cold while you’re trying to sleep.

 Other Strategies for Lowering Energy Use:

-• Put in a smart thermostat: Switching to a smart thermostat in the summer is an excellent way to reduce energy costs as it forms temperature schedules according to your lifestyle and home environment.
-A smart thermostat manages the temperature if you are home or sleeping, before allowing it to get a little warmer when no one is home.
-With reliable brands like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Scheduling smart thermostat installation in your Wyandotte home is an effortless way to set the correct temperature whether you're at home or across the country.
+• Smart thermostat installation: Switching to a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+A smart thermostat manages the temperature if you are home or sleeping, while allowing it to get warmer when no one is around.
+Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your Wyandotte home is an effortless way to set the correct temperature no matter where you are.

-• Replace current equipment with a newer HVAC system: A high-efficiency HVAC system saves money right from the start.
-If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to achieve comfortable temperatures.
-Air conditioning installation in Wyandotte is only a phone call away, so don't hesitate to reach out to local pros like Gee & Missler Heating & Air Conditioning who can set you up for success.
+• Upgrade your HVAC system: A new HVAC system can save money in the long run.
+If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
+Air conditioning installation in Wyandotte is only a phone call away, so don’t hesitate to reach out to local pros like Gee & Missler Heating & Air Conditioning who can set you up for success.

-• Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Wyandotte can have a serious effect on your total monthly energy use.
-If you stay on top of cleaning key components like the coils, checking for damage and clearing air vents of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on important or delicate components and lowers operational costs, lowering total energy use and eventually the total monthly bill.
+• Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Wyandotte can have a big impact on your monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing ventilation of dust and debris, this can help your HVAC system perform better during day-to-day use..
+More efficient operation reduces strain on key parts and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-• Replace your air filter regularly: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
-When filters become clogged, an AC unit has to work harder, and this greater strain could shorten the system’s life span and cause breakdowns.
+• Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system’s air filter saves money by improving airflow.
+When filters are old and less effective, your air conditioner will have to work harder, and this greater strain could shorten the system’s life span and result in breakdowns.

-• Verify your attic has enough insulation: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+• Confirm your attic is sufficiently insulated: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside through summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-• Review your ventilation: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
-Finding any leaks fast and sealing them can address both concerns.
+• Inspect your ductwork: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Watching for signs of leaks and sealing them can fix both of those problems.

-• Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot over time.
+• Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+You should also check for any gaps around windows, doors and even outdoor fixtures.
+Devoting time and effort to sealing leaks now can help you save a lot in the long term.